galexrt/extended-ceph-exporter/README.md

   cd extended-ceph-exporter
   ```

+* Create a copy of the `config.example.yaml` and `realms.example.yaml` files, and rename the files to remove the `.example` from the names.
-* Create a copy of the `.env.example` file and name it `.env`.
-Configure your RGW credentials and endpoint in the `.env` file.
+    * Make sure to configure your RGW admin user credentials and endpoint in the `realms.yaml` file.

 * Configure Prometheus to collect metrics from the exporter from `:9138/metrics` endpoint using a static configuration, here's a sample scrape job from the `prometheus.yml`: